 Install a Web Application in Your Space

-State University makes it very simple to install certain Web applications in your Web space.
+This hosting space makes it very simple to install certain Web applications in your cPanel account.
 Web applications are just special software that run on a web server.
 Usually, they allow you to build and manage a website.
 The kind of site you can build depends on the type of application you install.
 Here are some examples of applications that you can easily install within the stateu.org web hosting interface:

-These are just a few of the open-source applications that are available to you in your State University web space.
-We encourage you to read more about what Web applications are and which ones are available to you through this project.
+These are just a few of the open-source applications that are available to you in your hosting space.
+We encourage you to read more about what Web applications are and which ones are available to you through.

 Organize Your Site with Subdomains and Folders